LohitoBurrito/FireForce/README.md

-# FireForce
+# PX4 Flight Applications

 ## Abstract
-This repository contains my implementation of a firefighting drone where I preloaded a flight plan, and the drone will attempt to locate fire within a building and then center itself.
-In general, the drone will be connected to a long hose where the other end of the hose is connected to a hydrant on ground level.
+This repository contains my implementation of various drone missions where preloaded a flight plan, and the drone will execute based off of control code.
+In the future, I am researching into things like SLAM and
+Behaviour Trees to achieve true autonomy without including flight plans.

 ## ⭐ Base Repositories and Datasets (Credits) ⭐ <br />
 ① [PX4 Documentation](https://docs.px4.io/main/en/ros2/user_guide.html) <br />